mbk-naboore/Automate-the-Boring-Stuff-with-Python-with-codes-and-solutions/README.md

 For each chapter, there are two parts (The Chapter Projects) and (The Practice Projects).
 In each chapter folder, you will find the two parts grouped in a neat way to make it easy for you to follow along.

+#
+* I am working now on this book so, I will add the later chapters as I am progressing through the book.